By Abhishek Jha:

 Should You Smoke Your Next Joint Or Not?

 The answer to this question lies in the shadow of prejudice and stereotypes associated with any psychoactive substance.
-Not a brain enhancer like modafinil; Nixest is a really helpful online supplier of nootropics including Modalert and Modafinil as they are really clued up on whats what.
 This bias has affected even so-called objective scientific research.
 Thus, those researching the topic might already be looking for the result that they wish to arrive at, and this might affect parameters and variables that are used in the research.
 What that means is, if you’re looking to advocate pro it, there is enough ammo out there for you to go John Rambo on the issue.
 Or if you’re looking to go against it, you should find your Hulk too.

 Therefore some scientists will refute your mother’s paper by saying that the correlation obtained between emotions and marijuana usage does not imply causality.
 In other words, it is possible that those who have a low motivation or are sad smoke marijuana more, rather than marijuana making you pen your lachrymose two-a-penny poems.

 Research on medical usage of marijuana (though troublesome) has made people even switch sides on its legalisation.

 So whether you smoke pot or don’t, it’s a question of whatever rocks your boat.

 To know more about what I think of this issue, follow me on Twitter @abhi5285